guebe/ACSC2024/fsvm2/README.md

 openECSC{ABCDEFGHIJKLMNOPQRSTUVWXYYZ}
 ```

-Then I identified the next seek which chose the wrong path.
-I resorted to
+Then I identified the next seek which chose the wrong path, resorting to
-patching the bytecode to go the other path (replacing != with ==).
-I did the
+patching the bytecode to go the other path (replacing *!=* with *==*).
+The
-patch in the hexdump of the bytecode and then used xxd -r to reverse it back to
+patch was done in the hexdump of the bytecode and then `xxd -r` reversed it
-binary.
+back to binary.
 I thought I just need to unlock the code like on the first day.
-However
-it turned out this was not the case at all!
+However it turned out this was not the case at all!
 It just showed the hidden
-complexity of this challenge and me going down the rabbit hole:
+complexity of the challenge and me going down the rabbit hole:

 ```console
 $ python3 emulator.py | wc -l
 21594
 ```

-Then I did some runs with changed characters in the flag.txt file and
+Next I did some runs with changed characters in the flag.txt file and run
-diffed the output logs.
-Thus I found out the executed code is pretty
+`diff` to compare the logs.
+Finding out the executed code is pretty independent
-independent of the flag.
-Next I identified all exit points of the program in
+of the flag.
+Next I identified all exit points of the program in the bytecode
-the bytecode.
+`python3 emulator.py | grep exit`.
 And executed the bytecode in front of it.
-I used dd to copy parts
+I
-of the binary to execute them using the emulator.
-Thus I found the correct exit
+used `dd` to copy parts of the binary to execute them using the emulator.
+Thus
-point:
+the exit point which prints **Correct!** was found:

 ```console
 $ dd if=bytecode.orig bs=1 skip=1498 of=bytecode